kiytang/epicodus/README.md

 ###Task:
 Typography

+## What I learnt:

-Quotes: the correct tag in Foundation for marking up quotes is the "blockquote".
+A good pratice for marking up quotes and citations in Foundation is using both the "blockquote" and "cite" tag.

-Citation: Foundationtag for citations is "cite"
+Example:
 ```sh
 <blockquote>"On my recent visit to Paris, I decided to stay in the Landon Hotel while visiting a friend.
 The hotel was quite lovely and the location made it very easy to meet up with my friend.
 Also, the room was spacious and the bed was unusually comfortable.
 I would definitely stay here again!" <cite> Amy Xhou, Los Angeles</cite></blockquote>
 ```